 These days, Internet Service Providers or ISPs as they are commonly referred to (ISP is the industry term for the company that provides you with access to the internet.
-Comcast is a good example of an ISP) and email applications (example: Gmail or Outlook) use filters to send certain emails to spam, junk, or the promotion folders.
+Comcast is a good example of an ISP) and email applications (for example, Gmail or Outlook) use filters to send certain emails to spam, junk, or the promotion folders.
 Sometimes, they add warning messages to those emails or may even delete them entirely.

 Unfortunately, computerized filters aren’t perfect at screening messages.
 Often, they may send emails you WANT in your spam box instead of your inbox.